lydiagyou/terracycle-zwb-automisation/README.md

 # terracycle-zwb-automisation
-Automatically take an orders CSV from sellers and output a file to be imported into Zoho.
+This program takes a CSV file generated from Australia Post and outputs it into a formatted CSV file viable for upload into Zoho Inventory.

+SETUP